marbl/MetagenomeScope/README.md

 ## Test data

+If you would like to try out MetagenomeScope quickly, here are some example datasets:

 ### Flye (DOT file, 61 nodes, 122 edges): _S. cerevisiae_ (yeast)

 The graph is from [AGB's GitHub repository](https://github.com/almiheenko/AGB/tree/master/test_data/flye_yeast).